bostonbachexchange/Scumptious_Bunch_Client/README.md

 ## Team Roles
 Alys - Team Manager
-Hayden - Hype Manager
+Hayden - Front End SEM
 Jacob - Back End SEM

-Sophia - Front End SEM
+## Link to API Repo
+<a href="https://github.com/alysvolatile/Scrumptious-Bunch-API">Link to API repo is here!</a>

 ## User Stories
 ### As a user (both freelancer and user)…